 - The GoodThe reverse herringbone seats in Air France’s business class cabin have both form AND function.
 From the upholstery to the accent pieces and trim lines, everything is high style but not nouveau riche.
 It’s stunning, actually, and oh-so-comfortable too.

 - Jerome was such a fun flight attendant.
 He went above and beyond to make me, and all the other passengers, feel welcome.
 His enthusiasm was infectious, and everyone disembarked so happily.

 - The investments made in Air France’s premium offering are evident — perfect conditions for any discerning higher flyer — all the way down to the excellent wine list…

-- …Which is unfortunately paired with a not-great entree.
+- The Bad…Which is unfortunately paired with a not-great entree.
 That’s not to say that my fish dish was truly horrendous, but with everything else being so excellent, this watered-down water creature was underwhelming.

 - There’s more to a higher flyer product than just the first impression, but by God could Air France stand to gain a lot if it refined its boarding process.

 - The UglyThere’s no better form of in flight entertainment than a moving map.
 It’s always a let down when that system is out of commission.